-Whether you are looking to write a new CV or you just need to edit the previous one, you can use our physics teacher resume examples to help you with that.
-Bellow you will find a sample that you can use as a guide.
+Whether you are looking to write a new resume or you just need to edit the previous one, you can use our physics teacher resume examples to help you with that.
+Below you will find a sample that you can use as a guide.
 We have also written some tips you should consider for the job interview.

 Address: 1072 N. Campbell Ave, Tucson, AZ 85719